 The UCLA Career Center assists HSSEAS undergraduate and graduate students and alumni in exploring career possibilities, preparing for graduate and professional school, obtaining employment and internship leads, and developing skills for conducting a successful job search.
+Several sections of the Education 150 course Strategic Career Decision-Making are offered through the Career Center each quarter.
 Services include career consulting and counseling, skills assessments, workshops, employer information sessions, and a multimedia collection of career planning and job search resources.
-Bruinviewô provides undergraduate and graduate students with opportunities to meet one-onone with employers seeking entry-level job candidates and offers 24-hour access to thousands of current full-time, part-time, seasonal, and internship positions.
-Annual career fairs for HSSEAS students are held in Fall and Winter quarters, and HSSEAS students are also welcomed at all Career Center-sponsored job fairs.
+BruinviewTM provides undergraduate and graduate students with opportunities to meet one-onone with employers seeking entry-level job candidates and offers 24-hour access to thousands of current full-time, part-time, seasonal, and internship positions.
+The annual engineering and technical fairs are held in Fall and Winter quarters, and HSSEAS students are also welcomed at all Career Center-sponsored job fairs.